There are many things I love about making my own homemade mild yellow curry powder mix.

 As a general rule, ground spices keep for 2 to 3 years, so your curry powder should last for a similar period of time, although the flavour may decrease in intensity over time.

-If you want to make sure that it retains the maximum flavour for as long as possible, then you might want to store it in the refrigerator, or even the freezer.
+If you want to make sure that your curry seasoning retains the maximum flavour for as long as possible, then you might want to store it in the refrigerator, or even the freezer.

 And to make sure that your homemade curry powder doesn’t go to waste, make sure that you only make as much curry mixture as you’re likely to use in about a 12 month period.